Student life at SMU is a journey of self-discovery

 There’s something about getting out of your comfort zone, helping others, sharing what you have with the less privileged, that changes you for the better.

 Community involvement projects are a key pillar in SMU’s innovative and transformational education approach.
-All SMU undergraduates put in many hours of community service before they graduate.
+All SMU undergraduates complete at least 80 hours of community service before they graduate.

 The time invested is always worthwhile at the end, with the positive impact it brings to both the community and the students.
 Many go on to participate in more projects beyond graduation.